 |2013 NCAA Champions - Division III Record 6 in a row|

 THE TENNIS EXPERIENCE

 Since its inception in 1971, the philosophy of the Williams tennis program is grounded in a team-focused environment and the pursuit of excellence on and off the court.
 The team dynamic is truly what distinguishes the Williams tennis program.
 Wonderful friends and a lot of laughter are as much a part of the experience as on-court achievements.
 Over the years, this dynamic continues to define the team at Williams, both by our own and external recognition.
-Team members have won accolades such as NESCAC Player of the Year, National Sportswoman of the Year, National Senior Player of the Year, and the ITA National Team Sportsmanship Award for all of college tennis.
+Team members have won accolades such as NESCAC Player of the Year, NESCAC Sportswoman of the Year, National Senior Player of the Year, and the ITA National Arthur Ashe, Jr. Sportsmanship & Leadership Award.
 Academic pursuits are also a priority for every member of the team.
-Williams tennis has been recognized as an ITA Academic Team for the past eleven years and numerous individual players have received academic awards.
+Williams tennis has been recognized as an ITA Academic Team for the past 12 years and numerous individual players have received academic awards.

 |2008 NCAA Champs|

 The 2001 team brought the program to new levels by winning its first ever NCAA Championship, a win that was followed in 2002 with the first repeat in women’s Division III tennis history.
-Most recently, the program reached new heights as a national powerhouse, capturing a 6-peat of NCAA Championships in 2008, 2009, 2010, 2011, 2012 & 2013!
-The program now holds the all-time record for most NCAA Championships won by any DIII women’s tennis program (8) and most matches won in NCAA Tournament (67).
+Most recently, the program reached new heights as a national powerhouse, capturing the NCAA title 7 of the last 8 years, most recently in 2015.This run of success also included six straight NCAA Championships in 2008, 2009, 2010, 2011, 2012 & 2013!
+The program now holds the all-time record for most NCAA Championships won by any DIII women’s tennis program (9) and most matches won in NCAA Tournament (72).

 THE COMPETITIVE SEASON